Year 5

 Volunteered with Woodsongs Old-Time Radio Hour Flood Relief Instrument Giveaway in Pikeville, KY

-Partnered with East Kentucky/Nashville artist Stef Ratliff to assist with the Appalachian Chapter of NEST Makers United
+Partnered with Americana Music Honors and Awards artist Stef Ratliff to assist with the Appalachian Chapter of NEST Makers United

 Awarded Kentucky Foundation for Women Artist Career Development Mini-Grant to host KFW Regional Gathering at the Pikeville Welcome Center

-Represented event at 26th Big Sandy Small Business Symposium -Women in Leadership Panel, Paintsville, KYGuest Speaker at Pikeville Domestic Violence Coalition meeting
+Represented MGE at the 26th Big Sandy Small Business Symposium-Women in Leadership Panel in Paintsville, KY

 Many thanks to our media friends Larry Epling (UPike), Dusty Layne, Jeremy Justice (Jeremy Justice Films), Nik Lee (Appalashop), Andrew Tussey (Tussey Media Group) and Austin Shuck (What the Shuck)